 Busan

-As the second-largest Korean city, Busan is a popular weekend destination for many expats.
+As the second-largest Korean city, Busan is a popular weekend destination for expats living in Seoul.
 The city is known for its beaches, seafood markets and cultural villages.
 Being in the south, Busan also boasts great weather.

-Those travelling on a budget can get to Busan by taking an inter-city bus.
+If you’re travelling on a budget, you can get to Busan by taking an inter-city bus.
 There are various buses to choose from, with the most expensive being the ‘premium buses’.
-That said, even the priciest bus ticket is still cheaper than taking the high-speed train, which takes less than three hours to get to Busan.
-Buses typically depart from Gyeongbu Bus Terminal and the trip takes about five hours, with stops along the way.
+That said, even the priciest bus ticket is still cheaper than taking the high-speed train, which takes around two and a half hours to get to Busan.
+Buses typically depart from Gyeongbu Bus Terminal and the trip takes around four to four and a half hours, with stops along the way.

 Top expat destinations in Busan include Gwangalli and Haeundae Beach, with the aquarium at Haeundae Beach being a highly recommended spot for expats travelling with children.
-Expats seeking cultural experiences can visit Haedong Yonggungsa, the only seaside temple in Korea, and Gamcheon cultural village.
+Expats seeking cultural experiences can visit Haedong Yonggungsa, one of Korea’s few seaside temples, and Gamcheon Cultural Village.
 Foodies should definitely stop at the Gukje Market for a true taste of Korean street food, or the Jagalchi Market to experience seafood Korean style.

 Gyeongju

 Expats hoping to learn about South Korean history will find the ancient capital, Gyeongju, fascinating.
-A day trip to Gyeongju allows them to learn about the culture and traditions of the ancient Silla Kingdom.
-This is a great getaway for those wanting to unwind and escape the skyscrapers and noise of the larger South Korean cities.
+A day trip to Gyeongju allows you to learn about the culture and traditions of the ancient Silla Kingdom.
+This is a great getaway if you want to unwind and escape the skyscrapers and noise of the larger South Korean cities.

-The town’s historic area was designated a UNESCO World Cultural Heritage site in 2000 and has since been referred to as “the museum without walls”.
-Some top sites in Gyeongju include the Donggung Palace, Wolji Pond, Gyochon Hanok Village, and Bulguksa temple.
+The town’s historic area was designated a UNESCO World Cultural Heritage site in 2000 and has since been referred to as ‘the museum without walls’.
+Some of the top sites in Gyeongju include Donggung Palace, Wolji Pond, Gyochon Hanok Village, and Bulguksa Temple.
 While Gyeongju is easy to navigate on foot or by bicycle, sites that are further away can be accessed by taxi or by taking a local bus.

 Jeonju

-The main attractions in Jeonju are largely located in one area, making the city manageable by foot.
-To reach Jeonju, the fastest but priciest way to travel is by taking the KTX high-speed train from Seoul, a journey of less than two hours.
-Alternatively, expats who aren't in a rush also have the option of travelling by bus, which will take just under three hours.
+The main attractions in Jeonju are largely located in one area, making the city manageable on foot.
+To reach Jeonju, the fastest but priciest way to travel is by taking the KTX high-speed train from Seoul, a journey of around two hours or less.
+Alternatively, expats who aren’t in a rush also have the option of travelling by bus, which will take around two and a half to three hours.

 Japan